Haunted Stairs That Count the Living in the Old School

 A Memory Hidden in the Walls

 The landing ahead was narrow and dim.
 The door that led outside stood closed, paint peeling along the edges.
-I stared at it, waiting for the last number.
+I stared at it, waiting.

 Haunted stairs in a school filled with lingering memories of forgotten students